MalTok/Mortalis-App/README.md

 <details>
 <summary>Click here to see general information about <b>Mortalis</b>.</summary>
-Mortalis is designed strictly for polish users, so it has visual features used commonly in polish obituaries.
+<b>Mortalis</b> is designed strictly for polish users, so it has visual features used commonly in polish obituaries.
 The app lets you add necrologies of your late realtives, light them multiple virtual candles in memoriam, write condolences, search through other necrologies.
-It includes API, admin / moderator management of content.
+It includes basic API, admin / moderator management of content.
 It's the place where you can mourn your close ones, leave few words of memories you shared with the late person etc.
 </details>

 ## Technologies Used